Chronology of the Great Famine: 1846

 The first deaths from hunger took place in early 1846.
 In March Peel set up a programme of public works in Ireland but was forced to resign as Prime Minister on 29 June.
-The new Whig administration under Lord Russell, influenced by their laissez-faire belief that the market would provide the food needed then halted government food and relief works, leaving many hundreds of thousands of people without any work, money or food.
+The new Whig administration under Lord John Russell, influenced by their laissez-faire belief that the market would provide the food needed then halted government food and relief works, leaving many hundreds of thousands of people without any work, money or food.
 Grain continued to be exported from the country.
 Private initiatives such as The Central Relief Committee of the Society of Friends (Quakers) attempted to fill the gap caused by the end of government relief and eventually the government reinstated the relief works, although bureaucracy slowed the release of food supplies.
 The blight almost totally destroyed the 1846 crop and the Famine worsened considerably.
 By December a third of a million destitute people were employed in public works.